lecode-official/mvvm-framework/README.md

 ![MVVM Framework Logo](https://github.com/lecode-official/mvvm-framework/blob/master/Documentation/Images/Banner.png "MVVM Framework Logo")

 The MVVM Framework is a compact and simple, yet powerful implementation of the MVVM pattern.
 It provides a strong model for managing the application lifecycle and the navigation.
-It was build on three important core priciples:
+It was build on three important core principles:

 1. Decoupling operating system functionality from the application logic
 2. Asynchronous from top to bottom using the task awaitable pattern